-The Materials and Services category consists of the following: contracted legal services, departmental audits, business process improvements, lobbying services, and the Water Master and USDA Wildlife Services programs.
-Employee awards and recognition, countywide dues and memberships, utilities, and other nondepartmental expenditures are also budgeted.
+The Materials and Services category includes: contracted legal services, departmental audits, business process improvements, lobbying services, and the Water Master and USDA Wildlife Services programs.
+Employee awards and recognition, countywide dues and memberships, utilities, and other non-departmental expenditures are also budgeted.
 Marion County is in the process of bargaining with five unions and funding is set aside to be reallocated into department budgets when bargaining is complete.

-Transfers Out decreased \$2,077,274 primarily for the following: a reduction of \$2,460,664 to the Capital Improvement Project Fund from onetime transfers in FY 2023-24; and a reduction of \$70,000 to the County Fair Fund reflecting the current support needs of the fair.
+Transfers Out decreased by \$2,131,363 primarily for the following: a reduction of \$2,460,664 to the Capital Improvement Project Fund from one-time transfers in FY 2023-24; and a reduction of \$70,000 to the County Fair Fund, reflecting the current support needs of the fair.
 Offsetting increases include: \$173,831 to the Dog Services Fund primarily due to personnel cost increases and estimated decreasing shelter fee revenues; and, \$97,275 to the Health and Human Services Fund for wage and normal step increases for positions supported by the General Fund.